docker-library/docs/clojure/README-content.md

     docker build -t my-clojure-app .
     docker run -it --rm --name my-running-app my-clojure-app

-While the above is the most straightforward example of a Dockerfile, it does have some drawbacks.
+While the above is the most straightforward example of a `Dockerfile`, it does have some drawbacks.
 The `lein run` command will download your dependencies, compile the project, and then run it.
 That's a lot of work, all of which you may not want done every time you run the image.
-To get around this, we can download the dependencies and compile the project ahead of time.
+To get around this, you can download the dependencies and compile the project ahead of time.
 This will significantly reduce startup time when you run your image.